Cod-e-Codes/callrs/README.md

 *   **Sample Rate Adaptation**: Automatically resamples audio to 48kHz for optimal Opus encoding, regardless of device capabilities, ensuring consistent quality across different hardware.

 *   **Audio Device Selection**: Enumerate and select specific input/output audio devices.
 Choose from all available devices on your system, with the selected devices persisting for the session.
+Press **R** to refresh the device list if new devices are connected during runtime.

 *   **Quality Metrics**: Real-time display of connection quality metrics including packet loss rate, codec bitrate, and overall connection quality (Excellent/Good/Fair/Poor).
 Metrics are color-coded for quick visual feedback.